Wilms’ tumor, or nephroblastoma, is a rare type of kidney cancer. It usually affects children before the age of 6 years and is very rare in adults.

 For those aged under 15 years at the time of diagnosis, the chance of surviving 5 years or more was

-According to the American Cancer Society, the chance of surviving at least 4 years is:
+According to the American Cancer Society, the chance of

 - For diagnosis at stage 1: 83 percent for an anaplastic tumor and 99 percent for a favorable histology